TARRA MEDIA PAGE

 [email protected]

-At Elephant Refuge North America
+at Elephant Refuge North America

-Located in Attapulgus, Georgia, Elephant Refuge North America spans 850 acres of gently rolling hills, lush pastures, dense forests, spring-fed lakes, creeks, and streams, with a climate that allows the elephants to remain outdoors 24/7 almost all the year.
+Located in Attapulgus, Georgia, Elephant Refuge North America spans 850 acres of gently rolling hills, lush pastures, dense forests, spring-fed lakes, creeks, and streams, with a climate that allows the elephants to remain outdoors 24/7 almost all year.
 It is the perfect place for elephants to regain their “elephantness” and develop loving bonds with other elephants and caregivers.

 ###